Funeral Costs in Ottawa, Ontario

 CPP death benefit ($2,500), employer benefits, and veterans benefits may help with costs.
 See available benefits

-Look beyond the base fee to understand the total.
+Look beyond the base fee to understand the total cost.
 Compare providers